Cosmetic dentistry information web site.

 Another mistake is that they can treat them too aggressively, grinding the teeth down using crowns, which aren't really necessary.
 Well-done porcelain veneers, which require just shaving the fronts of the teeth, should give a beautiful result if they are done properly, as you can see in the pictures below.
 All three cases were treated with porcelain veneers.

 Most expert cosmetic dentists will have stories they can tell you of re-doing the porcelain veneers of patients who had tetracycline stains treated by a non-expert.
-I had several of these cases while I was practicing, and have had e-mails from many disappointed patients, and all of the mistakes listed above have been mentioned in these e-mails.
+I had several of these cases while I was practicing.
+I have fielded e-mails from many disappointed patients, and all of the mistakes listed above have been mentioned in these e-mails.
+Read about one typical botched tetracycline case from Kim in California that I answered on my blog.

-And please don't make the mistake that many visitors to this site have made, which is to read about these techniques and then think you can just tell your regular dentist about them and magically he or she will become an expert cosmetic dentist.
-I have many e-mails to illustrate that this doesn't work.
-The information on this page is all available to dentists who really care about creating beautiful smiles, and if your dentist hasn't been interested enough in creating beautiful smiles to attend the courses where these things are taught, my strong advice is not to trust him or her with this difficult procedure.
+And please don’t make the mistake that many visitors to this site have made, which is to read about these techniques and then think you can just tell your regular dentist about them and teach them how to become an expert cosmetic dentist.
+I have many e-mails to illustrate that this doesn’t work.
+The information on this page is all available to dentists who really care about creating beautiful smiles, and if your dentist hasn’t been interested enough in creating beautiful smiles to attend the courses where these things are taught, my strong advice is not to trust him or her with this difficult procedure.

 Tetracycline is an antibiotic.
 It's a fairly powerful antibiotic that kills a broad spectrum of bacteria, and it can be life-saving.
 However, when it is taken while teeth are forming, it deposits in the dentin and enamel of the teeth and creates a permanent gray or brown stain.
 It can be a uniform discoloration of the entire tooth or can occur in the form of horizontal bands of stain of varying intensity.
 They can range from mild to very dark.

-Here are three sets of pictures showing the beautiful results you can achieve when tetracycline stains are treated by an expert cosmetic dentist.
+Here are four sets of pictures showing the beautiful results you can achieve when tetracycline stains are treated by an expert cosmetic dentist.
 This first case was performed by Dr. Thomas Dudney of Alabaster, Alabama.
-For more information, please see our page of Alabama cosmetic dentists.
-Along with the beautiful work, notice how much more relaxed and confident her smile is in the "after" picture:
+Along with the beautiful work, notice how much more relaxed and confident her smile is in the “after” picture:

 Tetracycline stain and missing teeth.
 Notice the dark brown stains in horizontal bands across the teeth.